What does it mean to be a Certified Wellness Practitioner?

 Your CWP credential signifies your competence as a wellness professional, through strong academic preparation and a commitment to continuing education and professional development.

 Does my profession qualify to apply for a CWP?

-The CWP credential is awarded to successful applicants from multiple disciplines and backgrounds such as health promotion, counseling, wellness coaching, nutrition, social work, nursing, worksite health promotion coordinators, and educators who use a wellness approach in their practice.
+The CWP credential is awarded to successful applicants from multiple disciplines and backgrounds such as health promotion, counseling, wellness coaching, nutrition, social work, nursing, worksite wellness, public health, and education.

 How can I benefit from attaining my CWP?